Discover The Process of Alcohol Detox

 Contact us today to start the process with Asana Lodge.

-How Long Is the Alcohol Detox Process?
+How Long Is The Alcohol Detox Process?

 The detox phase typically takes 5-10 days, depending on the severity of the addiction, the individual and any health problems that may be experienced.
 See how long each step of alcohol detoxification takes below: